A Look At CBS’s Thanksgiving Day Parade Coverage

 Go to the videotape!
 There’s that red jet guy balloon from the Cars universe.
 Sara Evans on that Entenmann’s float (no lip syncing performance for her on CBS).
 The Angry Bird balloon.
 The SpongeBob balloon.
 The Pillsbury Dough Boy balloon.
 The Peanuts float.
 The Diary of a Wimpy Kid balloon.
 Oh yeah, they’re just pulling these out from earlier, no doubt about it!
 I guess they can just run these in whatever order they want now.

 And here’s Santa to end this thing.
 Kevin and Keltie close the broadcast out with their families sitting around them.

 Now, just basing this on the quality of the production and presentation of this parade, CBS cleaned the floor with NBC!
 It wasn’t even close!
 CBS gets my vote for the one viewers should have watched!

 CBS still had some obvious plugging with guests popping up from their network shows, but it’s a much smaller percentage compared to what NBC did.
 I think they’re flagrant interviews with actors promoting their shows outweighed the big balloons that showed up!
 It was absurd.

 CBS’s position at the parade was an ideal location for them to film it from.
-Even when they would have a guest sitting alongside them you could still see the parade in the background, but they really didn’t forget about the action going on during the whole and leave it as long as NBC did.
+Even when they would have a guest sitting alongside them you could still see the parade in the background, but they really didn’t forget about the action and leave it as long as NBC did.